elastisys/scale.cloudpool/README.md

 even in the face of cloud provider failure.
 Others use it to run mostly Spot instances, and fall back to on-demand instances when Spot instances are scarce.

+Read more about it on our website: https://elastisys.com/cloud-platform-features/multi-cloud/

-The Splitter cloud pool is not open source at this time, so [contact Elastisys](http://elastisys.com/contact/) if you would like to discuss how the Splitter cloud pool can help optimize your cloud deployment.
+The Splitter cloudpool is not open source at this time, so [contact Elastisys](http://elastisys.com/contact/) if you would like to discuss how the Splitter cloudpool can help optimize your cloud deployment.

 License
 =======